Divorcing an Abusive Husband in California

 - infidelity by the husband that has been discovered,

-- a husband addicted to drugs or alcohol who has hit “bottom”, and
+- a husband addicted to drugs or suffering from alcohol abuse who has hit "bottom", and

 - a wife's decision to leave the husband and file for divorce that angers the husband.